2021 Indiana Football Digest Insider | ExBulletin

 2021 Indiana Football Digest Insider

-Crawford County broke an 11-game losing streak with a 33-6 win over Switzerland County.

-Hagerstown ended the 11-game losing slip with a 45-6 win over Knightstown.
+South Newton ended its 39-game losing streak with a 39-14 win over West Central.

-Evansville Bosse ended his 10-game losing streak with a 16-14 win over Vincennes Lincoln.
+Oak Hill ended Southwood’s regular-season 33-game winning streak with a 29-13 win.

-Jay County broke its 10-game losing slip with a 33-6 decision over Blackford.
+Shelbyville saw its 26-game loss come to an end with a 22-16 win over Richmond.

 LONGEST CURRENT WINNING STROKES